alireza-mahzoon/booking-api/booking-api/README.md

 # booking-api

-practice create, read, update and delete data from sql database
+practice create data in sql database and read, update and delete from it